Maximize Loan Proceeds for Credit Tenant Lease “CTL”:

-Investors looking to maximize the loan proceeds when financing a commercial properties supported by a long term lease from a tenant that carriers investment grade public credit rating from Standard & Poors https://www.standardandpoors.com/en_US/web/guest/home and/or from Moody’s Investors Service https://www.moodys.com/ might consider Credit Tenant Lease loans.
+Investors looking to maximize the loan proceeds when financing a commercial properties supported by a long term lease from a tenant that carriers investment grade public credit rating from Standard & Poors and/or from Moody’s Investors Services might consider Credit Tenant Lease (“CTL” loans.

 Here are some of the benefits of Credit Tenant Leases:

-The Debt-Service-Coverage Ratio (“DSCR”) can be as low as 1.00x with bondable and NNN lease terms.
+- The Debt-Service-Coverage Ratio (“DSCR”) can be as low as 1.00x with bondable and NNN lease terms.
 When the landlord has certain obligations or expenses such as maintenance of the roof and parking lot the lender will require some additional cash flow going back to the landlord to address these landlord obligations and thus the DSCR might be closer to 1.05x or 1.10x.
+The higher the interest rate everything else being equal the lower the DSCR.
+For current rates go to Current Commercial Rates.

 How much down payment is required?